Online Orthogonal Matching Pursuit: Online OMP

 \subsection{Algorithm}

 Online OMP (Algorithm~\ref{algo:oomp}) selects variables sequentially.
-Given a set of previously selected features, OOMP selects an additional one through a call to \selectproc.

 In its general form, Algorithm \ref{algo:step} (\selectproc)~consists of two sub-routines: \optimproc and \tryselectproc.
 The first provides an approximation of the regression coefficients for features in $S$.
-The latter is an approximate best arm identification strategy which uses the output of \optimproc and queries data points in order to try to select a feature $i$, such that $Z_i^S$ is large enough (Lemma~\ref{lem:ineqzi} shows that such a feature is in $S^{*}$).
+The latter is an approximate best arm identification strategy which uses the output of \optimproc and queries data points in order to try to select feature $i$, such that $Z_i^S$ is large enough (Lemma~\ref{lem:ineqzi} shows that such a feature is in $S^{*}$).
 We now describe how \optimproc and \tryselectproc operate:

 \paragraph{\optimproc sub-routine:}is assumed to be a black-box optimization procedure such that for any fixed subset $S \subseteq [d]$, positive number $\xi$ and $\delta \in (0,1)$, $\optimproc(S, \delta, \xi)$ queries fresh data points through \textbf{query-new}$(S\cup \{d+1\})$ and outputs an approximation $\tilde{\beta}^S$ for $\beta^S$.
 We say that \optimproc satisfies the \textit{optimization confidence property} if